adner/adner.github.io/_posts/2025-12-02-agent-365-mcp-servers.markdown

 ![alt text](/images/251202/image-12.png)

-Now we can use the `GetMcpServers` tool to list all available tools and their details, such as endpoint addresses.
+Now we can use the `GetMcpServers` tool to list all available tools and their details, such as endpoint addresses:

 ![alt text](/images/251202/image-13.png)